 Service dogs are welcome at all performances.
 Please request an aisle seat when purchasing tickets.

 75 minutes before showtime, our grounds come alive with picnickers.
-Whether you take advantage of our convenient preshow dining options or just grab a glass of wine in the theater, food and drink make an evening at CSF complete.
+Whether you take advantage of our convenient preshow concessions options or just grab a glass of wine in the theatre, food and drink make an evening at CSF complete.
 The Hellems Lawn and Shakespeare Gardens are open for picnicking with friends and family.

 The Colorado Shakespeare Festival does not permit children under 5 at any performance.